 A situation requiring confined space entry can be encountered in many industrial operations.
 Authorized entry should require a pre-entry checklist to ensure rescue team members enter safely.
 The need for a confined space emergency rescue can be the result of earthquakes, construction or support failures, or any incident that results in a narrow and constricted entry, preventing easy access by rescuers.

 A confined space pre-entry checklist should be completed prior to entering any confined space.
+Preparedness and response planning measures should be in place prior to any confined space entry.
 A pre-entry checklist may include the following:

 1. Discuss prior to entry: